Exclusive: Temasek seeks to sell $3.1 billion stake in Thailand's Shin Corp to SingTel - sources

 "SingTel executives are involved in the day-to-day operations of the company AIS," said Bernstein analyst Lane.
 "Buying the stake from Temasek avoids the possibility of another 'telco' securing a significant interest in AIS."

-Other Temasek telecoms holdings apart from SingTel include an indirectly owned stake of about 3 percent in Indian mobile carrier Bharti Airtel Ltd (BRTI.NS), as per a filing from last August, worth close to $600 million at current market prices.

-It also controls the wholly owned Singapore Technologies Telemedia - a communications business that houses assets like broadband networks in Malaysia and the Philippines and is valued by Temasek at $2.7 billion as of last March.

-Temasek's telecoms strategy mirrors what it has tried to do in other business segments - with varying degrees of success.
+Temasek's telecoms strategy mirrors that it has tried to deploy in other business segments - with varying degrees of success.

 Last year its financial services portfolio company DBS Group Holdings Ltd (DBSM.SI) made a bid for Bank Danamon Indonesia Tbk (BDMN.JK), but it failed to get approval from Indonesian regulator.
 The future of its 18 percent stake in London-based bank Standard Chartered PLC (STAN.L) is a constant source of speculation for bankers, who have previously suggested merging Standard Chartered with DBS.